GLOBAL ADVISORY BOARD

-Takeshi founded an Sustainability research and training company in 2010.
-He has an MSc from the University of East Anglia and an MBA from the University of Lancaster.
-He has been participating in the UN forum on Business and Human Rights since 2013, and is dedicated to promoting the awareness of modern slavery, supply chain issues, and the importance of human rights and worker’s rights amongst Japanese businesses.
-Takeshi has carried out numerous social audit projects based on FLA Workplace Code of Conduct.
+Takeshi founded the Sustainavision Ltd., sustainability research and training company in the UK in 2010 to bridge the gap between Europe and Japan in CSR/Sustainability.
+He has an MSc Environmental Science from the University of East Anglia and an MBA from the University of Lancaster in the UK.
+He has been participating in the UN forum on Business and Human Rights since 2013, and is dedicated to promoting the awareness of the international trend of modern slavery, forced labour and an importance of partnership/initiative to address supply chain issues amongst Japanese businesses.
+Takeshi has carried out numerous social audits based on FLA Workplace Code of Conduct.
 A certified RBA Lead Auditor.
+He founded the ASSC in 2017.

 Masaki Wada is a Director of the ASSC.
 He graduated from Southern Illinois University, Faculty of Economics.
 Masaki worked for a major, global manufacturer of sports equipment, where he managed CSR procurement and promoted CSR in Japan and Southeast Asia.
 In 2012, he was invited by the Business Policy Forum, Japan, to become a researcher for a study group on “Business and Human Rights”.
 In 2013, he joined the Japan International Training Cooperation Organization(JITCO).
 Masaki works to provide research and consulting services for CSR, and that also tackle human rights and labour issues around migrant workers within the supply-chain in the developing countries.